 Both Leesa and Purple are companies that bring quite a lot to the table.
-However, out of the two, the former definitely seems to have the upper hand thanks to the fact that it has been on the block for quite some time now.
+However, out of the two, the former may seem to have the upper hand on first glance since it has been on the block for quite some time now.
 Purple, on the other side, is the new kid entering the realm with tremendously serious hopes of sprinting through the ranks and making it to the top.

 The materials, as well as the construction in both mattresses, are rather similar in a sense.
 Both of them prefer the contemporary foam structure, and they don’t use coils.
 They are both layered, but they do reveal some serious differences upon closer inspection.
 That’s what we are going to take a look at.

-The very first thing that you need to account for is that Leesa is a 10-inch bed which takes advantage of three different layers, including high-quality memory foam.
+Leesa is a 10-inch bed which takes advantage of three different layers, including high-quality memory foam.
 The proprietary blend in the entire mixture, however, is the high-end Avena foam.
 While it has a lot of similarities with latex, it tends to be a lot more reliable and durable.
-Also, it has an extended lifespan, giving you a better value for your investment.
+Also, it has an extended lifespan, giving you a good value for your investment.

 The construction of the Leesa mattress is as it follows:

 - The 1st layer is the one designed for cooling and comfort.
 It is made out of Avena foam, and it is two inches thick.
-It has a perfect response, cooling capabilities and bounce and that’s why it is similar to latex.
+It has a quick response, cooling capabilities, and bounce – and that’s why it is similar to latex.
 However, it is a lot stronger in comparison.
-The top layer, as well as the core memory foam, are designed to work in sync so that the bed could bring a rather adaptive feel which is awesome for different types of sleeping preferences.
+The top layer, as well as the core memory foam, are designed to work in sync so that the bed can bring a rather adaptive feel, which is awesome for different types of sleeping preferences.

 - The 2nd layer is designed for pressure relief and support.
 It is made out of regular memory foam.
 It is intended to provide you with the necessary pressure relief and to bring the support which compliments the comfort of the Avena foam.

 All in all, the mattress brings a nice combination of comfort and support.
-It is cool, and it doesn’t retain heat, meaning that you wouldn’t have to worry about waking up in the middle of the night because of hot temperature.
+It is cool, and it is designed not to retain heat, meaning that you shouldn’t have to worry about waking up in the middle of the night because of hot temperature.

 The construction of the Purple is fairly similar, but it takes advantage of different materials.
 Instead of Avena foam, the bed uses a polymer which is hyper-elastic.
 We are going to take a closer look on that further below.
 It is a bit thinner, coming at 9.5 inches.
-This is something to consider.
 Apart from that, though, similarities are seen when it comes to the 3-layer construction.

 The construction of Purple bed is as follows:

-- The 3rd layer, which is also known as the base or the foundation of the mattress here is a bit thinner than expected.
-It is 4 inches thick, and it will supposedly provide you with serious deep compression support.
-This means that it is appropriate for sleepers of different weight and with different sleeping preferences.
+- The 3rd layer, which is also known as the base or the foundation of the mattress, here is a bit thinner than expected.
+It is 4 inches thick, and it will provide you with deep compression support.
+This means that it is appropriate for sleepers of different weights and with different sleeping preferences.

 The cover of the mattress is also quite important.
 It is a blend of polyester-lycra, polyester, and viscose.
 It is quite similar to the one which is brought by Leesa.
 It has a serious amount of breathability, and it’s rather thin.
 The idea is to provide you with a nice appeal without dampening any of the properties of the bed.

 Leesa attempts to hit the sweet spot, and it scores 6 out of 10 on the firmness scale.
-The intention is to capture the potential of the masses, as about 80% of sleepers prefer medium firm mattress.
+The intention is to capture the potential of the masses, as about 80% of sleepers prefer medium-firm mattress.
 The obvious attempt is to create a universal appeal so that it could capture the most serious demand.
-And, it goes without saying that it has managed to produce.

 The initial sensation that you get when you lie down is quite pleasing.
-You will instantly experience the cooling, comfort and the softness brought by the convenient layer of Avena foam on top.
-You will quickly see the resemblance with latex options as that’s what the foam is intended to do.
+You should instantly experience the cooling, comfort, and the softness brought by the convenient layer of Avena foam on top.
+You can quickly see the resemblance with latex options as that’s what the foam is intended to do.

-The mattress manages to produce a very balanced sensation – something which delivers the perfect body hug as well as proper contouring without the sleeper having to feel enveloped by all the foam.
+The mattress manages to produce a very balanced sensation – something which delivers proper contouring without the sleeper having to feel enveloped by all the foam.
 The response from the Avena is also quite impressive.

-The support that the bed brings is flawless.
-Regardless of whether you prefer to sleep on your sides, stomach or back, the bed supports all positions quite conveniently.
-Additionally, you shouldn’t worry about pressure as it brings awesome spinal alignment.
-It is also cooled down greatly, and you wouldn’t wake up sweating in the middle of the night.
+The support that the bed brings is solid.
+Regardless of whether you prefer to sleep on your sides, stomach, or back, the bed supports all positions quite conveniently.
+Additionally, you shouldn’t have to worry about pressure as it is geared for proper spinal alignment.

 When it comes to Purple, the firmness of the solution ranges between 6 and 6.5 out of 10 on the firmness scale.
 The goal of the company is quite similar to that of Leesa, and it attempts to reach that feeling of universal comfort.

 Now, the important thing which is to be noted here is the top layer of hyper-elastic polymer.
-It is two inches thick, and it’s safe to say that it’s rather unparalleled.
+It is two inches thick, and it’s safe to say that it’s rather different on the market.
 This particular material is also quite comparable to latex.
 It brings similar response, bounce, and cooling.

 On the other hand, we have the comfort.
-It does bring splendid hugging which isn’t overwhelming and doesn’t make you feel as if you are trapped.
+The cradle shouldn't be overwhelming and make you feel as if you are trapped.
 There is a high degree of elasticity which is going to enhance the pressure relief without having to change the support or the comfort that the mattress brings.

-Furthermore, the top layer is also responsible for serious cooling capabilities, and it’s undoubtedly amongst the coolest ones on the market.
+Furthermore, the top layer is also responsible for serious cooling capabilities, and it’s amongst the coolest models on the market.
 This is thanks to the grid design of the top layer which is intended to enhance the airflow significantly and stay at a neutral temp.

 Side by Side Comparison